Ph.D. Students

 I have done my Undergraduation in BSc Psychology from the Central University of Karnataka and in post-graduation, I did my MSc. in Cognitive science from CBCS, Allahabad.

-For my PhD, I am studying emotion contagion through the lens of mirroring mechanisms.
+For my PhD, I am studying emotion mimicry through the lens of mirroring mechanisms.
 Simply put I want to understand what might be the underlying mechanisms of how humans ‘understand’ each other’s emotions.
 Other than my thesis and being a cinephile I also find time perception, attention and philosophy of mind very interesting.

 Person 1 Photo